strapi/strapi-starter-gatsby-corporate/README.md

 - `GATSBY_STRAPI_URL`: URL of your Strapi backend, without trailing slash
 - `PREVIEW_SECRET`: a random string used to protect your preview pages

-And for the backend:

-- `FRONTEND_URL`: URL of your frontend, without trailing slash

 Have fun using this starter!